awpala/my-omscs-notes/cs-6290/10-compiler-ilp.md

 CPU Execution Time = # instructions in the program × cycles per instruction × clock cycle time
 ```

 Applying this formalism to the present example, the `clock cycle time` remains unchanged for a given processor, and the CPI (`cycles per instruction`) may or may not have changed.
-However, the most direct impact here from loop unrolling is with respect ot the `# instructions in the program`, i.e., its ***reduction*** yields a corresponding overall reduction in the `CPU Execution Time`.
+However, the most direct impact here from loop unrolling is with respect to the `# instructions in the program`, i.e., its ***reduction*** yields a corresponding overall reduction in the `CPU Execution Time`.

 Next, let's consider the effect on the CPI.